zaiisao/Documentation/en/Agora Platform/recording_how_to.md

 ### Can I record the voice or video of a specific user?
 This function is not supported.
 You will record the audio or video of all users.

+### Must the Recording SDK use the same channel profile as the Agora Native/Web SDK?
+Yes.
+If not, issues may occur.